bgamari/ghc-wiki-import/newtype-optimization-for-gadts.md

 Notes

 - An equality constraint arising from a GADT has zero width, and thus is covered by (2).
-Eg
+E.g.

   ```wiki
   data T a where